DBJDBJ/dbj_dll_user/README.md

 #### Compatibility

-There is no obvious reason for which this header shoild not work with any C++ version you might use.
-Please [do let us know](mailto:info@dbj.systems).
+There is no obvious reason for which this header should not work with any C++ version you might use.
+Please [do let us know](mailto:info@dbj.systems) if it does not.

 ### Usage